father-mande/WebUIfor_APKG/README.md

 you can add in **bin** folder shell script named :
 **before_start.sh** ... executed at end of start of the APKG
 **before_stop.sh** ... executed at end of stop of the APKG

+By default, when you click on generated icon in A.D.M. webUI, a splash screen is displayed to remember you user name for script-server and default password (if not changed by you) before redirecting you to script-server login page.
+This splash screen can be removed, to have a direct access to screen-server login page

 Good Luck.
 Philippe.